dell/csm-docs/content/docs/replication/deployment/powerflex.md

 * `replication.storage.dell.com/remoteSystem` is the name of the remote system as seen from the current PowerFlex instance.
 This parameter is the systemID of the array.
+* `replication.storage.dell.com/remoteStoragePool` is the name of the storage pool on the remote system to be used for creating the remote volumes.
 * `replication.storage.dell.com/rpo` is an acceptable amount of data, which is measured in units of time, that may be lost due to a failure.
 * `replication.storage.dell.com/volumeGroupPrefix` represents what string would